aptech/docs/docs/CR-dataload.rst

     :param filename: name of data file.
     :type filename: string

-    :returns: y (*matrix*), array, string or string array, data retrieved from the file.
+    :returns: y (*matrix or array or string or string array*), data retrieved from the file.

 Remarks
 -------